fcayci/stm32f4stick-software/README.md

 #### Windows

-* Program the board with the `boot/px4stick_bl.bin` bootloader binary using ST-Link Utility software
+* Program the board with the `bootloader/px4stick_bl.bin` bootloader binary using ST-Link Utility software
 * Download & extract ChibiStudio from http://sourceforge.net/projects/chibios/files/ChibiStudio/ under `C:\ChibiStudio\` directory
 * Download & install Python from https://www.python.org/download/releases/2.7.8/ (Windows x86 MSI Installer (2.7.8)) Make sure to enable `Add to PATH` section in the installation
 * Download & install PySerial from https://pypi.python.org/pypi/pyserial#downloads (pyserial-2.7.win32.exe)
 * Plug in the USB cable to the board.
 Open Windows Device Manager and find the unknown device.
 Right click on properties and update/install the driver.
-You will need to point Windows to the `driver` directory in the project.
+You will need to point Windows to the `misc/win_driver` directory in the project.
 Once the driver have finished installing, the STMStick board will show up as a PX4 STMSTICK COM port in Device Manager

 * Download stmstick_blinky.zip and extract it under `C:\ChibiStudio\`